christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Looking at the MLP features, feature 11284 is tied to "verbs related to actions and states in a narrative context."
+Looking at the MLP features, feature 11284 is tied to *verbs related to actions and states in a narrative context*.
 This likely helps the model process actions like John and Mark taking the cat, putting it on objects, and leaving the room.
-Feature 5852, on the other hand, is focused on "verbs and phrases related to physical observation or visual engagement," which probably plays a key role in handling John’s final action of looking around the room.
+Feature 5852, on the other hand, is focused on *verbs and phrases related to physical observation or visual engagement*, which probably plays a key role in handling John’s final action of looking around the room.
 These MLP features seem to help the model handle specific actions and observations, grounding narrative events in a way that's useful for tasks like ToM.

 <br>